apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 **Note**: The `model_name` of the `ModelMetaData` object will be attached as prefix to the [metrics](https://beam.apache.org/documentation/ml/runinference-metrics/) calculated by the RunInference `PTransform`.

 ## Final remarks
-Use this example as a pattern when using side inputs with the RunInference `PTransform` to auto-update the models without stopping the pipeline.
+You can use this example as a pattern when using side inputs with the RunInference `PTransform` to auto-update the models without stopping the pipeline.
 You can see a similar example for PyTorch on [GitHub](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/pytorch_image_classification_with_side_inputs.py).